ArtificialScripting/Snake-Without-Neat/README.md

-# Snake-Without-Neat
+# Snake Game Without NEAT Algorithm
-The Snake game without Neat algorithm implemented
+This is the Snake game without any artificial intelligence implemented, just plain old snake to mess with.